mrichelmy/PALO_ITest/README.md

 **Techno** : Mocha framework

 I seperate front and back tests in two files, and we can run `npm test` from back folder to launch all tests.
 Only one back test has been implemented, my front test have a JQuery/Mocha compatibility error.

+## Use case :
+ 1. Filter tags from the input and display them ;
+ 2. Search in the database all products filtered on the different cities tagged.
+If there is no tag, it will get all products ;
+ 3. Add a new product with the form ;
+ 4. Calculate a string input and display the result.

+## Conclusion
+Due to lack of time, I did not deal with some use case and my application had some bugs.
+But I think I have done enough of each parts to have something to discuss with you !
+And I so sorry for the beauty of the page....